Featuring: Lisa D. Wilsbacher, MD, PhD, Edward Thorp, PhD, and Matthew DeBerge, PhD

 Lisa D. Wilsbacher, MD, PhD, assistant professor of Medicine in the Division of Cardiology and the Division of Pharmacology, was co-author of this study.

-Northwestern Medicine welcomes the opportunity to partner with you in caring for your patients.
+Northwestern Medicine welcomes the opportunity to collaborate with you in caring for your patients.